Aéropostale, Sports Illustrated owner files for U.S. IPO

-In a regulatory filing, Authentic Brands listed asset manager BlackRock Inc, U.S. private equity firm General Atlantic LLC and mall owner Simon Property Group Inc among its shareholders.
+In a regulatory filing, Authentic Brands listed asset manager BlackRock Inc (BLK.N), U.S. private equity firm General Atlantic LLC and mall owner Simon Property Group Inc (SPG.N) among its shareholders.

 Authentic Brands, which also owns the Forever 21 brand, plans to list its stock on the New York Stock Exchange under the symbol "AUTH", it said in a regulatory filing.